bortox/bortox.github.io/content/article/jekyll-blog-webp-avif-images.en.md

           actor: '' # Default is the GITHUB_ACTOR
 ```

-This is the build file that works for the setup just shown, just create a token with permission to write to the repos (specifically to the _gh-pages_ branch), set the branch on which a push will enable the action (in my case, _master_)  and add the imagemagick and libvips installation to the pre_build_commands (_pacman -S --noconfirm libvips imagemagick_).
+This is the build file that works for the setup just shown, just create a token with permission to write to the repos (specifically to the _gh-pages_ branch), set the branch on which a push will enable the action (in my case, _master_)  and add the imagemagick libvips and libs to support different formats like libheif installation to the pre_build_commands (_pacman -S --noconfirm libvips imagemagick openjpeg2 libheif poppler libjxl libwebp libpng libjpeg-turbo_).

+All of those libraries in the pre_build_commands are required for different things:

+* libvips -> necessary
+* imagemagick -> necessary
+* openjpeg2 -> jp2 support, format for old apple devices instead of webp
+* libheif -> avif support, modern format
+* poppler -> svg support
+* libjxl -> jpegxl support, royalty-free format sometimes better than webp/avif.
+In 2022, soon to be supported in most browsers.
+* libwebp -> webp support, Google image format, good compression
+* libpng -> png support
+* libjpeg-turbo -> jpeg support

 ## Speed up local build time by removing converted images from .gitignore